DaveY61/flask_mod_template_awseb/README_AWS_Elastic_Beanstalk.md

    </details>

       - Click 'Next'
-      - Fill in 'Policy name' as "ElasticBeanstalkUserCLI"
+      - Fill in 'Policy name' as "ElasticBeanstalkCLI_Policy"
       - Click 'Create policy'

    c.
-Create a new IAM user named "ElasticBeanstalkUser_forCLI":
+Create a new IAM user named "ElasticBeanstalCLI_User":
       - Go to "Users" page and click "Create user"
-      - Set the user name to "ElasticBeanstalkUser_forCLI"
+      - Set the user name to "ElasticBeanstalkCLI_User"
       - Click 'Next'
       - Select "Attach policies directly"
       - Set 'Filter by Type' to 'Customer managed'
-      - Select the "ElasticBeanstalkUserCLI" policy
+      - Select the "ElasticBeanstalkCLI_Policy" policy
       - Click 'Next'
       - Click 'Create user'

    d.
 Retrieve the AWS access keys:
-      - Go to the "Users" page and click to open the "ElasticBeanstalkUser_forCLI" user page
+      - Go to the "Users" page and click to open the "ElasticBeanstalCLI_User" user page
       - At the top in the "Summary" section, click "Create access key"
       - For Use case, select "Command Line Interface (CLI)"
       - Check the confirmation checkbox (bottom of form)